Church Musician

 Previously, he has served as the organist at Camas United Methodist Church in Camas, WA and as a Choral Scholar at Trinity Episcopal Church in Bloomington.

-James loves, and lives to make music as a soloist and collaborator, at feels very much at home in a liturgical setting as well as concert performances.
+James loves, and lives to make music as both a soloist and collaborator, and feels very much at home in a liturgical setting as well as concert performances.